Reconstruction of Quantum Particle Statistics: Bosons, Fermions, and Transtatistics: Discussion and outlook

 The next exciting point to analyze is the application of our method to diagonalize solid-state Hamiltonians, such as it is done for spin-chains via spin-fermion mapping (Jordan-Wigner transformation)~\cite{lieb61}.
 For example, the transfermionic Fock space for $[1,\alpha]_{+}$ is isomorphic to $(\mathbb{C}^{(\alpha+1)})^{\otimes d}$ which is suitable to study higher dimensional spin chains.
 In complete analogy to the spin-fermion mapping, one can expect to find other integrable many-body Hamiltonians that reduce to our non-interacting model.

-An interesting perspective on our results comes from the quantum computational complexity of quantum statistics.
+An interesting point to be analyzed is the question of entanglement in transtatistics.
+This question has raised a long-standing debate in the community regarding the case of bosons and fermions due to the apparent entanglement present in the first quantized picture, which comes solely from the (anti) symmetrization of the wave function.
+It is accepted nowadays that such ``kinematic'' entanglement is physical~\cite{benatti2020,Morris2020}.
+In the case of transtatistics, the starting point is different as we do not know if the first-quantized picture for such generalized statistics exists; thus, the situation is less clear.
+However, one can try to put transtatistics in the context of quantum-information processing and protocols designed to study the entanglement of standard indistinguishable particles (see ~\cite{Morris2020} and references therein).
+This shall provide a more clear view of the relation between entanglement and indistinguishability in this case.
+Along these lines, an exciting perspective on our results comes from the quantum computational complexity of quantum statistics.
 Namely, it is well-known that the non-interacting bosons are computationally hard to simulate~\cite{aaronson11}, while non-interacting fermions are not~\cite{terhal02}.
 One can ask a similar question here, i.e., what is the computational power of the non-interacting model for transtatistics?
 Any answer to it is relevant and may find applications in quantum computing.

 Finally, on the speculative side, an interesting idea of applying generalized statistics in the context of dark-matter modeling was recently presented~\cite{hoyuelos2022dark}.
 The main point is to study thermodynamics and the effects of the negative relation between pressure and energy density, emphasized in many existent dark energy candidates.
 Our methods provide a direct way to calculate thermodynamical properties of transtatistics and thus might be worthy of investigating relations to dark-matter models.